Jdure/github-evaluation/slide-one.md

 ## Shadowing

-Experienced developpers is important to improve the knowledge base of the team.
+Experienced developpers will improve the knowledge base of the team.